Torrent Power

-Torrent Power is an Indian energy and power company, having interests in power generation, transmission, distribution and manufacturing and supply of power cables.
+Torrent Power is an Indian energy and power company, having interests in power generation, transmission, distribution and the manufacturing and supply of power cables.
 The company distributes power to over 38.5 lakh customers annually in its distribution areas of Ahmedabad, Gandhinagar, Surat, Dahej SEZ and Dholera Special Investment Region in Gujarat; Dadra and Nagar Haveli and Daman and Diu UT; Bhiwandi, Shil, Mumbra and Kalwa areas of Mumbai Metropolitan Region in Maharashtra and Agra in Uttar Pradesh; The T&D losses in license areas of the company is amongst the lowest in the country.

 History

-Torrent Group took-over and successfully turned around an ailing power cable company Mahendra Electricals, renaming it as ‘Torrent Cables Ltd.’ (now merged with Torrent Power w.e.f.
+Torrent Group took over and successfully turned around an ailing power cable company Mahendra Electricals, renaming it as ‘Torrent Cables Ltd.’ (now merged with Torrent Power w.e.f.
 1 April 2014).
-The high points of Torrent’s foray into power however were the acquisitions of two of the India’s oldest utilities – The Surat Electricity Company Ltd and The Ahmedabad Electricity Company Ltd. In 1997, the company completed its acquisition of the Ahmedabad Electricity Company by purchasing the entire 28.89% stake held by the Gujarat government.
+The high points of Torrent’s foray into power however were the acquisitions of two of India’s oldest utilities – The Surat Electricity Company Ltd and The Ahmedabad Electricity Company Ltd. In 1997, the company completed its acquisition of the Ahmedabad Electricity Company by purchasing the entire 28.89% stake held by the Gujarat government.
 This acquisition formed what was then known as Torrent Power AEC Limited.
-Similarly, after acquiring the Surat Electricity Company in the same deal, Torrent Power SEC Limited was formed.
-Torrent turned them into first rate power utilities, in terms of operational efficiencies and reliability of power supply.
+Similarly, Torrent Power SEC Limited was formed after acquiring the Surat Electricity Company in the same deal.
+Torrent turned them into first-rate power utilities, in terms of operational efficiencies and reliability of power supply.

 In 2005, the parent company, Torrent Group floated the company Torrent Power Generation to further expand into the power business.
 In 2006, the three power-related companies of Torrent Group, Torrent Power AEC Ltd, Torrent Power SEC Ltd, and Torrent Power Generation Ltd were merged to form Torrent Power.

 Torrent Power created history by entering into the country’s first distribution franchisee agreement with Maharashtra State Electricity Distribution Company Limited for Bhiwandi Circle in December 2006.
 In 2009 it was awarded the distribution franchise for Agra in Uttar Pradesh.
-During FY 19 the Company was awarded distribution license for Dholera Special Investment Region (in Gujarat) and distribution franchise for Shil, Mumbra & Kalwa (SMK) area in Mumbai Metropolitan Region of Maharashtra.
+During FY 19 the Company was awarded a distribution license for Dholera Special Investment Region (in Gujarat) and distribution franchise for Shil, Mumbra & Kalwa (SMK) area in Mumbai Metropolitan Region of Maharashtra.

 Operations

 Generation

-Torrent Power has an aggregate generating capacity of 3879 MW with a unique mix of coal based, gas based, and renewable power plants comprising:
+Torrent Power has an aggregate generating capacity of 4,838 MW with a unique mix of coal based, gas based, and renewable power plants comprising: